Learning Resources

 Does the legacy of Japanese incarceration teach us our Constitution is fragile when we allow hate and fear to reinforce xenophobia?

-In recent years, social justice movements led by Millenials and Gen Z activists have used the power of social media and grassroots activism to support anti-racist educational, immigration, and government policy reforms.
+In recent years, social justice movements led by Millennials and Gen Z activists have used the power of social media and grassroots activism to support anti-racist educational, immigration, and government policy reforms.
 The role of young people in leading civil rights movements in the United States and abroad is not new, and we have much to learn from history and previous generations when we examine how our Constitutional freedoms have been defined, preserved, and challenged.
 In this Learning Resource, we will examine the effects of xenophobia on Asian Americans during World War II.
 In this video, historian Ed Ayers visited Manzanar, one of several former Japanese Incarceration Camps.
 (View video segment, The Future of America’s Past, “When Hate and Fear Take Control.”)

 Use the video, the vocabulary list provided in this Learning Resource, a dictionary, or thesaurus to complete the first Sketch and Tell activity using the Google Slides template provided.
 Your teacher may allow you to work in pairs or small groups to share your sketches, or if working remotely, use an online dictionary and collaborate via video conferencing in breakout rooms.